protaskin/LowCDC-Win10x64/README.md

 # LowCDC-Win10x64

-This repo contains almost everything (except for the usbser.sys driver because of Microsoft Software License Terms) that is needed to create a lowcdc.sys driver package that can be installed on the 64-bit version of Windows 10. lowcdc.sys is published unchanged, the source code is available on the author's site (see the Credits section).
+This repo contains almost everything (except for the usbser.sys driver because of Microsoft Software License Terms) that is needed to create a lowcdc.sys driver package that can be installed on the 64-bit version of Windows 10. lowcdc.sys is published unchanged, the source code is available on the author's site (see [the Credits section](#credits)).

+The driver package supports the following devices:

+- AVR-CDC (`USB\VID_16C0&PID_05E1`),

+- Digispark (`USB\VID_16D0&PID_087E`).

+The master branch can be broken, use tags/releases in order to obtain stable releases.

 *I'm not very proficient in English, please consider helping with the translation.
 You can send a pull request, participate in [the discussion](https://github.com/protaskin/LowCDC-Win10x64/issues/3) or send me an email.*